 CL 244H: The Roman Empire

-A continuation of the first semester survey of Roman History, the course starts with the end of the Republic in the first century BCE and ends with the destruction of the Empire in the fifth century ACE.
+Overview of the history of the Rome beginning with the end of the Republic in the first century BCE and concluding with the destruction of the Empire in the fifth century CE.

 CL 261H: Greek Tragedy in Modern Film and Literature